adobe/aem-guides-wknd-graphql/react-app/README.md

 This project relies on sample content from the WKND Reference site.
 Install the [WKND Reference Site on your local AEM environment](https://github.com/adobe/aem-guides-wknd/releases/latest).

+### Install Sample Endpoints

+This project relies on GraphQL endpoints and configurations installed.
+Build and install the sample [AEM Project](../aem-project/README.md) on the target AEM environment.

 ### Update Environment Variables

 Several [environment variables](https://create-react-app.dev/docs/adding-custom-environment-variables) are used by this project to connect to an AEM environment.
 Default connects to an AEM author environment running at http://localhost:4502.
 If you wish to change this behavior update the `.env.development` file accordingly: